Janet Stumbo

-Janet Lynn Stumbo (born October 21, 1954) is a former associate justice of the Kentucky Court of Appeals, the second woman to ever serve on the court.
-From 1993 to 2004, she was an associate justice of the Kentucky Supreme Court, becoming the first woman elected to that court.
+Janet Lynn Stumbo (born October 21, 1954) is a former justice of the Kentucky Court of Appeals, the second woman to ever serve on the court.
+From 1993 to 2004, she was an justice of the Kentucky Supreme Court, becoming the first woman elected to that court.

 Stumbo graduated from the University of Kentucky College of Law in 1980 and spent nearly a decade practicing law before making her first bid for public office in a special election for a seat on the Kentucky Court of Appeals.
 During the race, she was criticized for not taking the surname of her husband, but running instead under her maiden name of Stumbo, which is well-recognized in Eastern Kentucky, due to the political careers of former Kentucky House Speaker Greg Stumbo and former gubernatorial candidate Grady Stumbo, both distant relatives.
 Stumbo won election to the court, but the issue of her last name would continue to be raised in most of her future campaigns.
 Typically seen as a consumer- and defendant-friendly judge, she was re-elected to the court without opposition in 1991.
 In 1993, she was elected to the Kentucky Supreme Court, defeating two opponents, including Sara W. Combs, who had become the court's first female justice via an interim appointment by Governor Brereton Jones months earlier.